 How is endometriosis treated?

 Presently there is no cure for endometriosis and treatment for the disease is based on symptom control.
+However, there has been groundbreaking research surrounding excision surgery that is promising for women with endometriosis.

 Pain is one of the primary symptoms of endo, with approximately one-third of patients requiring opioids to control their pain (5).
 An alternative to opioids is a medication by the name of Orilissa, now being marketed specifically for the treatment of endometriosis pain.
 Other treatment options for controlling pain include: